Marine Air Support Squadron 5: History

 MASS-5 was commissioned on 15 August 1966 at MCAS El Toro with the majority of its original members coming from the ranks of Marine Air Support Squadron 3 (MASS-3).
 MASS-5 supported training operations for west coast United States Marine Corps exercises while MASS-3 was deployed to the Republic of Vietnam supporting combat operations.
 The first exercise that MASS-5 supported was "Exercise Snowdrift" in January 1967.
 During the time they were active they supported numerous exercises at Marine Corps Base Camp Pendleton, Marine Corps Air Ground Combat Center Twentynine Palms, MCAS El Toro and the Chocolate Mountain Aerial Gunnery Range.
 As regular forces return from Vietnam there was not a need for two Marine Air Support Squadrons on the west coast.
-MASS-5 was decommissioned in 1969 at ceremony conducted at MCAS El Toro.
+MASS-5 was decommissioned on November 28, 1969, at a ceremony conducted at MCAS El Toro.
 Remaining Marines from the unit were used to form Sub-Unit 1 of Headquarters and Headquarters Squadron 38 (H&HS-38).